cecilia-lin/CSE151A_Pokemon_Classification/FINAL.md

    - I've written the Discussion Section in this report along with Cecilia Lin

    - Apart from these, I've been been a part of our group discussions, and tackling any challenges that come along our way.

+### Name: Cecilia Lin

+**Title**: Co-Project Manager & Writer

+**Contribution**:
+   - I set up meetings and created agenda for the group.
+I wrote the first abstract of the project with Vincent, went to TA Esha's office hours to revise abstract.

+   - I helped labeling the dataset and analyzed backgrounds of the images for Milestone 2.

+   - I created learning curve and complexity graphs and wrote conclusions about our models for Milestone 3.

+   - I wrote conclusions for our new models and discussions for Milestone 4.

+   - I am actively involved with the project to make sure we meet all deadlines.